thepawan33/ServiceQuery-React/README.md

 - **JWT Authentication**: Secure routes are implemented using JSON Web Tokens (JWT) to ensure that only authorized users (admins) can access and manage queries.

+- **Redux for State Management**: Redux and Redux Toolkit are used for global state management.
+This includes managing and displaying alerts.

+- **Alert Management**: Redux is utilized to handle global alerts across the app, allowing the display of success, error, or info messages for the users, ensuring clear communication and user-friendly experience.

 - **Axios Interceptors**: Axios is configured with interceptors to automatically handle token expiration.
 If the admin’s JWT token has expired, the system will automatically use a refresh token to obtain a new JWT, ensuring the admin doesn't have to log in again.

 - **Token Handling**: The system sends the JWT in the authorization header as a **Bearer Token** for secure API requests.
 If the token is expired, the Axios interceptor will initiate the refresh process without requiring the admin to manually log in again.